apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

     create path (nt:unstructured) /var

     set ACL for alice, bob,fred
-        # remove is currently not supported by the jcr.repoinit module
+        # remove does not work so far, SLING-9090
         remove * on /
         allow jcr:read on /content,/var
         deny jcr:write on /content/example.com